Gathering 4 Gardner: G4Gn events

 Activities typically include lectures, performance art, puzzle and book displays, close-up and stage magic acts.
 Another tradition held at these off-site events was the directed community building of original mathematical sculptures under the leadership of George Hart, Chaim Goodman-Strauss and others.
+An example of blending art, math and whimsy occurred at the G4G16 conference where they made a giant Wacław Sierpiński tetrahedron out of 512 long balloons.
 Each conference has a Gift Exchange, in which attendees swap puzzles, magic tricks, artwork, mathematical papers, novelty items, books, and CDs/DVDs.

 Gardner and many of his admirers were filmed at G4G2 in 1996, and this footage formed the basis for a 46-minute episode of The Nature of Things made by David Suzuki.
 Titled, Mystery and Magic of Mathematics: Martin Gardner and Friends, it showcases Martin's numerous passions, and reminds us of the amazing panoply of people that he informally assembled and mentored over the decades.

 Celebration of Mind events

 Developed in 2010 after Martin Gardner's death that spring, Celebration of Mind (CoM) is a worldwide series of events held on or around Gardner's birthday: October 21.
 Anyone, anywhere, can host one, and most of them are open to the public.
 These CoMs vary in size from three people meeting to perform rubber-band magic for each other, to crowds of hundreds of students in highly organized exploratory paper folding activities.
 The goal is to celebrate the boundless creativity and curiosity of the human mind, and they have been held in locations from Boston to Beijing, and from Riga to Rio.
 There have been Celebration of Mind events hosted on all seven continents, and G4G encourages organizers to register their events at the CoM website.
 Resources to assist with hosting events are provided through the organization's website, or participants can also just perform a magic trick, or share a puzzle or recreational mathematics problem with friends.